awalindeep/Kickstarter-Analysis/README.md

-* January, March, September and November and December all had roughly the same number of failed campaigns launched.
+* January,March,September,November and December all had roughly the same number of failed campaigns launched.